 Australia is recognised internationally for its regulation impact assessment arrangements.

-- The 2014 Australian Government Guide to Regulation provides high-level principles for policy-makers and outlines the requirements and process for developing a Regulation Impact Statement (RIS).
+- The Australian Government Guide to Regulatory Impact Analysis provides high-level principles for policy-makers and outlines the requirements and process for developing a Regulation Impact Statement (RIS).

 - The Council of Australian Governments’ (COAG) Best Practice Regulation: A Guide for Ministerial Councils and National Standard Setting Bodies outlines the principles for best practice regulation agreed by COAG, and provides guidance to ministerial councils and national standard-setting bodies on undertaking regulatory impact analysis and preparing a COAG Regulation Impact Statement (COAG RIS).